amadeuio/user-auth/README.md

 ### Features ✨

-- User Registration: Users can register by providing a unique username and a password.
+- **User Registration**: Users can register by providing a unique username and a password.
 Passwords are securely hashed using bcrypt before storing them.

-- Authentication: Registered users can log in by providing their username and password.
+- **Authentication**: Registered users can log in by providing their username and password.
 The app verifies the password against the stored hashed password to authenticate the user.

-- Username Existence Check: You can check if a username is already taken before attempting to register a new user.
+- **Username Existence Check**: You can check if a username is already taken before attempting to register a new user.

-- User Management: You can retrieve user data by username and remove users by their username (for account deletion).
+- **User Management**: You can retrieve user data by username and remove users by their username (for account deletion).

 ### Methods 🔧